-At Whitley Memorial we aim to promote positive attitudes to both work and behaviour by encouraging children to be independent, responsible and considerate towards others.
+Following our distinct Christian vision and ethos, at Whitley Memorial we aim to promote positive attitudes to both work and behaviour by encouraging children to be independent, responsible and considerate towards others.
 Self-discipline and good behaviour are encouraged and praised and the whole emphasis is on achievement, effort and positive aspects of school life.
 School rules are kept to a minimum and they are compatible with the care of the children and the organisation of the school.
 The happy, caring atmosphere in the school is based upon Jesus' own love and respect for other people.
-The Core Values of the school form an integral part of this approach.
+The core values of the school form an integral part of this approach.
 We aim to foster good relationships irrespective of age, disability, ethnicity, gender, religion and belief or sexual identity.